cristiandaniele/state-coverage-monitor/README.md

 This is a beta version of the library used for academic purposes.
 Thus, this version only overrides the functions **scanf**, **recv** and **send**.

+## TODO

+Locks on all the files to avoid problems.